 Tha Tien Pier

-While this wharf is under renovation, you can reach Wat Pho (The reclining Buddha) which is its key attraction by walking from Tha Chang the next stop, the walk will take you about 10 mins (850m).
+Jump off at Tha Tien Pier to visit Wat Pho (The reclining Buddha) which is its key attraction here.
+You can also reach it by walking from Tha Chang the next stop, the walk will take you about 10 mins (850m).

 Tha Chang Pier